-Learn about comfort and quality-of-life care for people and their families living with life-limiting illnesses.
+Palliative care provides comfort and quality-of-life care for individuals living with life-limiting illness.

 - Aims to achieve the best quality of life for individuals and their families facing life-limiting or end of life issues

 - Treatment focus is pain and symptom management

 - Seeks to address a person’s physical, psychological, social and spiritual needs

 The specialized palliative care consult team provides care to individuals and their families, coping with end-of-life issues.

 The team addresses physical, emotional and spiritual needs in order to relieve suffering and improve quality of life.